 The PC and X-Arcade Tankstick are both shipped outside of the Machine, here is how to get things up and running:

 NOTE: You will be connecting a total of 4 USB cables to the PC, a power cord, and an audio cable.
 The Purple and Green connectors on your X-Arcade and inside the machine are not used!
-If you do not have enough connections on the power outlet you can unplug the fan, it is meant for industrial use (and loud) and not necessary.

 WARNING: Do not turn off the Machine without first turning off the PC properly by simply tapping (do not hold) the power button on the front of the PC.